hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 you notice between a Bhakta and a Jnani is in the preparatory stage — one sees God outside, and the other sees Him within.
-But there is another point: Shri Ramakrishna used to say that there is another stage of Bhakti which is called the Supreme Devotion (Parâbhakti) i.e. to love Him after becoming established in the consciousness of Advaita and after having attained Mukti.
+But there is another point: Shri Ramakrishna used to say that there is another stage of Bhakti which is called the Supreme Devotion (Parābhakti) i.e. to love Him after becoming established in the consciousness of Advaita and after having attained Mukti.
 It may seem paradoxical, and the question may be raised here why such a one who has already attained Mukti should be